dletorey/rebuild/src/tech/conferences/all-day-hey-2026.md

 > I didn't do that because it would be a great way to upset my friends.
 How did Bruce Lawson get up there.
 Must be old slides.
 Sorry, Bruce, I didnt mean to look at you with Genghis Khan.

+> Find out the impact that it's having on real people - because that's the main important thing here is real people and making our websites better for real people.

 ## Cassie Evans

 ### Game On!